swcarpentry/shell-novice/01-filedir.md

 Wolfman's in `/Users/larry`,
 and Nelle's in `/Users/nelle`.
 Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+Typically, when you open a new command prompt you will be in your home directory to start.

 Now let's learn the command that will let us see the contents of our own filesystem.
 We can see what's in our home directory by running `ls`,